Model Boat World Tour Fights Pollution

-Newswise — Supported by Northumbria University researchers and lecturers, the Flipflopi project, which in the last ten months alone recovered 135 tonnes of post-consumer plastics from the Lamu Archipelago on the Kenyan coast with a population of just 50,000.
-They built the world’s first 100 per cent recycled plastic sailing boat around four years ago from reclaimed materials found on Kenya’s beaches.
-The materials included 30,000 discarded flip flops, which are ubiquitous in the world’s oceans.
+Newswise — Northumbria University researchers and lecturers have backed the Flipflopi project, which has retrieved 135 tonnes of post-consumer plastics from the Lamu Archipelago on the Kenyan coast within the past ten months.
+The archipelago has a population of only 50,000.
+The team constructed the world's first 100% recycled plastic sailing boat approximately four years ago using discarded materials collected from the beaches of Kenya.
+Among the reclaimed materials were 30,000 discarded flip flops, which are commonly found in oceans worldwide.

-But plastic isn’t the only issue, and cross collaboration across the University is aiming to highlight the fact that natural microfibres from textiles and clothing can also harm our environment.
+While plastic is a major environmental concern, it is not the only issue that requires attention.
+A collaborative effort across Northumbria University is underway to draw attention to the fact that natural microfibres from textiles and clothing can also pose a threat to our environment.
+These microfibres can have adverse effects on our ecosystems and contribute to the growing problem of microplastic pollution.

-After capturing the world’s attention on expeditions around East Africa, the Flipflopi project continues to find ways to inspire communities, governments and businesses to take action against environmental pollution.
+The Flipflopi project has garnered global attention through its expeditions around East Africa and continues to inspire communities, governments, and businesses to take action against environmental pollution.
+The project's efforts to raise awareness about the impact of plastic pollution on our oceans and ecosystems have been commendable.
+The project has successfully demonstrated the potential for recycling plastic waste into useful and beautiful products such as boats, thereby encouraging people to view plastic waste as a valuable resource rather than something to be discarded.

 Now, a model of the traditional ‘dhow’ style vessel has arrived in Lisbon in Portugal from Dundee in Scotland as part of a travelling exhibition.

-Plastic: Remaking Our World, which will be at the Museum of Art, Architecture and Technology (MAAT) until the end of August, looks at what it calls “the revolutionary and yet deeply controversial” range of synthetic products collectively referred to as ‘plastics’, opening with a film installation exploring the geological relationship between plastic and nature, and ending with the Flipflopi model as an inspirational example of contemporary efforts to rethink plastic and implement alternatives that reduce production and consumption, as well as encouraging re-use.
+Plastic: Remaking Our World" is an exhibition at the Museum of Art, Architecture and Technology (MAAT) that will run until the end of August.
+The exhibition examines what it calls "the revolutionary and yet deeply controversial" range of synthetic products collectively known as plastics.
+The exhibition begins with a film installation that explores the complex relationship between plastic and nature, and it concludes with the Flipflopi model as a source of inspiration for contemporary efforts to reconsider the use of plastic and promote alternatives that reduce production and consumption while encouraging reuse.
+The exhibition encourages visitors to reflect on their own relationship with plastic and consider ways in which they can contribute to a more sustainable future.

-Simon Scott-Harden, an Assistant Professor at Northumbria University’s School of Design, is part of the team behind Flipflopi and was involved in the engineering and design of the model.
-He explained: “We adopt what we call a full systems approach to influence behaviour change, made up of education, innovation and captivating campaigns to keep the issue front of mind.
+Simon Scott-Harden, an Assistant Professor at Northumbria University's School of Design, is a member of the team that worked on the engineering and design of the Flipflopi model.
+He described the project's approach as a "full systems approach" that aims to influence behavior change through a combination of education, innovation, and captivating campaigns that keep the issue of plastic pollution at the forefront of people's minds.
+By addressing the problem from multiple angles and engaging with individuals and communities at every level, the project hopes to inspire a shift in attitudes towards plastic waste and encourage the adoption of sustainable alternatives.

 “This exhibition is a great example as it helps highlight to a global audience the novel things that can be done with plastic – its versatility really is astounding.”